"Why Tango in Paris, when you can Foxtrot in Kowloon?"

 Picture

-This 2003 Johnny TO film had me nodding along with a wry smile from the get-go.
-It captures the atmosphere of foreboding that revolves around a missing police gun.
-The rush to find it before a report can be made and the tension that builds.
-In 1995 I was in PTU when one of my officers thought he’d lost his handcuffs in a struggle with a couple of hooligans.
+In 1995, I was in PTU when one of my officers thought he'd lost his handcuffs in a struggle with a couple of hooligans.
 We held off reporting the loss.
-Then at daybreak, the handcuffs are found tucked into the fold of police van seat.
-Nothing as exciting as this movie, but I understood the intent of the characters.
+Then, at daybreak, the handcuffs are found tucked into the fold of the police van seat.
+Nothing as exciting as this movie, but I understood the characters' intent.

-Lam Suet is perfect as the inept disheveled CID officer LO.
+Lam Suet is perfect as the inept, dishevelled CID officer LO.
 I know the type.
-I’ve worked with him, recognising all his foibles and actions.
+I've worked with him, recognising all his foibles and actions.
 He misplaces his revolver in a rumble with a couple of triads guys.
-Meanwhile, the killing of the triad boss sets off investigators suspecting LO's involvement.
-Sergeant Mike of the Police Tactical Unit determines to help LO.
-His fellow Sergeant Kat is not impressed with this blatant breach of the rules.
-At the same time, the triads are fighting amongst themselves.
-Whilst rival police units are scouring for a case.
+Meanwhile, the killing of a triad boss sets off investigators suspecting LO's involvement.

 The ending is poetic.
-LO prevails and Sergeant Mike has done the honourable thing by sticking with him.
+LO prevails, and Sergeant Mike has done the honourable thing by sticking with him.
 Some reviewers have held that PTU is all style over substance.
-I agree that Simon Yam as Sgt Mike is playing it understated.
-Yet, I see the substance in the subtle hints about tension between supposed comrades.
-Sergeant Mike has a simple philosophy “Everyone in uniform is a brother”.
+As Sgt Mike, I agree that Simon Yam is playing it understated.
+Yet, I see the substance in the subtle hints about the tension between supposed comrades.

 Next Page